ImpostorKeanu/gosplit/README.md

 # Using in Other Go Projects

-GoStrip was developed as a module so that it can be used in any Go project.
+GoSplit was developed as a module so that it can be used in any Go project.
 Any type that implements the [Cfg interface][cfg-interface] can be used to run a TCP [proxy server][proxy-server], allowing the implementor to customize everything from TLS connection fingerprinting to handling of intercepted data.

-See the [GoStrip utility][utility-cfg] for a simple example of how the interface can be implemented.
+See the [GoSplit utility][utility-cfg] for a simple example of how the interface can be implemented.

 [cfg-interface]: cfg.go